LuisAlva1987/American_Hospital_Association_Survey/README.md

 ## Questions to Answer

-1. What areas measured received the worst results in the lastest released survey?
-What areas received the best results?
+1. What areas measured received the worst and best results in the lastest released survey nationally?

 ```sql